 More and more people are falling into debt trap now.
 Many people are frequently seeking the help of professionals who can get them out of the debt trap.
 Whether we switch on the television, read the newspaper or surf the internet, someone somewhere is always selling something to us and vying to get our attention.
 It is so easy now to fall into the debt trap and therefore we should acknowledge the early warning signals and take necessary actions before it becomes too late if we do fall into this trap.
+Living a life paycheck to paycheck could mean a delay in achieving financial freedom.

 What do we mean by Debt Trap?